alextanhongpin/js-learn/object.md

 ## Serializing

-This example demonstrates how to override the stringify method for class:
+This example demonstrates how to override the stringify method for class, and vice versa from object to class:

 ```js
 class Hello {